w3f/polkadot-wiki/docs/learn/learn-assets.md

 ## Sufficient Assets

-A sufficient asset on Asset Hub can allow for an account to exist on-chain even though it does not have any account balance in {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}.
+A sufficient asset on Asset Hub can allow for an account to exist on-chain even though it does not have any account balance in the native asset.
 Any registered asset on the Asset Hub can be made _sufficient_ through governance on the relay chain.
 A balance of a non-sufficient asset can only exist on accounts that are on-chain (i.e., accounts having the [existential deposit](./learn-accounts.md#existential-deposit-and-reaping) of a sufficient asset).
-That is, a user could not keep an account on-chain by transferring a non-sufficient asset to it; the account must already be on-chain by having more than the existential deposit in
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} (or a sufficient asset).
+That is, a user could not keep an account on-chain by transferring a non-sufficient asset to it; the account must already be on-chain by having more than the existential deposit in native asset (or a sufficient asset).

-Assets deemed _sufficient_ can instantiate accounts on the Asset Hub and pay for transaction fees without the need for {{ polkadot: DOT. :polkadot }}{{ kusama: KSM. :kusama }} An example would be USDT on the Polkadot Asset Hub.
+Assets deemed _sufficient_ can instantiate accounts on the Asset Hub and pay for transaction fees without the need for the native token (DOT or KSM).
+An example would be USDT on the Polkadot Asset Hub.
 If an account holds 0.7 USDT, it would exist on the Polkadot Asset Hub system parachain without the need to hold DOT.

 :::warning Transfers of Non-sufficient assets